ducakar/TextureReplacer/README.md

 GUI while configuration files only provide initial settings).
 Pseudo-random assignment is based on a Kerbal's name, which ensures the same head/suit is always assigned to a given Kerbal.
-Additionally it is also possible to assign suits consecutively, based on rooster index, or based on Kerbal experience.
+Additionally it is also possible to assign suits consecutively, based on rooster index, or class.

 Head textures reside inside `Heads/` directory (and its subdirectories) and have arbitrary names.
 Normal maps are optional.
 To provide a normal map, name it the